cwongmath/CustomPlanetPack/GameData/CustomPlanetPack/README.md

 ## INSTALLATION:

-Unzip the GameData folder in your download and move the contents to your KSP GameData folder.
+Unzip the GameData folder in your download and move the contents to your GameData folder.

-## LICENSE:

-This work is licensed under an MIT license as outlined at the OSI site.
-Visit the documentation site for more details and Attribution.

 ## CHANGELOG: